RiosJavier/Dungeon-Descent/README.md

 ## Features
 * ### First Sprint
 	1. Creating a Play-Test Map
 		- For starters we will first add a grid style map that the player can traverse through.
 This will not be generated, it will be a play-test area to test new mechanics that we wish to implement.
-This corresponds to
+This corresponds to User Story 3 (green) and 1 (purple).
-	2. Creating Default Sprites
+	2. Creating Default Sprites & Menus
 		- We will then add temporary placement sprites so to not waste time just drawing/creating designs.
-The goal of the first sprint is to put in place core mechanics, not asthetics.
+We will then add a menu for people to change the settings of the game, such as volume and controls.
+The goal of the first sprint is to put in place core mechanics and features, not asthetics, so it will be basic.
+This corresponds to user story 2 (blue).
 	3. Player Movement
 		- We will add player movement to the game.
 This will consist of 4 directions, where the player will travel to the adjacent cell depending on the button pressed by the player.
+This corresponds to user story 1 (purple).
 	4. Collision
 		- We will implement collision handling for whenever the player runs into the wall, collides with enemies, and picks up powerups.
-This
+This corresponds to user story 3 (green), 1 (purple), and 5 (red).
+	5. Obstacles &
+		- We will finally add simple obstacles that the player will have to maneuver around such as spikes.
+To assist the player, we will also add powerups.
+The first powerup we will add will be an item that negates all damage for a short period of time.
+This corresponds with user story 5 (red).

 ---
 ## Contacts